Back

 Object description

-It’s a version of the composition by Pinelli of the 1810s from the album Raccolta (1809).
-The previous engraving depicted a multi-figure composition with five gentlemen and three ladies sitting at a table under an oak tree; in the background behind a ravine, there was a group of dancers.
+The work is a version of the composition by B. Pinelli of the 1810s from the album Raccolta (1809).
+The previous engraving depicted a multi-figure composition with five gentlemen and three ladies sitting at a table under an oak tree; in the background, behind a ravine, there was a group of dancers.
 The same version was published in the edition of 1814.
-Instead, the so-called Lviv later version is a foreground composition, where two ladies are sitting and three gentlemen are standing and sitting at a table near an old tree in the background of a mountain peak.
-One of the gentlemen is hugging the lady, another one is playing the lute, and the third one is giving a toast.
-The engraving is painted in bright colors, with prevailing red, pink, and blue ones.
-Monte Testaccio is a hill in Rome, which is located on the eastern bank of the River Tiber.
-It’s a place where ancient amphorae were accumulated.
-At the beginning of the nineteenth century, it was a place where young people held their banquets.
-Trastevere, Pinelli's family home, was located on the opposite bank of the River Tiber, that’s why one can see different views of Testaccio on his engravings.
+Instead, the so-called Lviv later version is a foreground composition where two ladies are sitting, and three gentlemen are standing and sitting at a table near an old tree in the background of a mountain peak.
+One of the gentlemen is hugging the lady, another is playing the lute, and the third is giving a toast.
+The engraving is brightly coloured, with prevailing red, pink, and blue.

 Inscriptions

-In the lower right corner there is the author’s signature – Pinelli.
-In the center of the engraving under the image there is the work’s title Baccanale di Roma in Testaccio.
-There is a number "2" in the upper right corner above the image.
+In the lower right corner, there is the author's signature – Pinelli.
+In the centre of the engraving, under the image, is the work's title Baccanale di Roma in Testaccio.
+The number "2" is in the upper right corner above the image.